Bundaberg-Joey/MTGINDEX/README.md

 ## Structure:

-**MTTOOLS** contains the python scripts that are imported into the main MTRUNNER.py script:
+**MTTOOLS** contains the python scripts that are imported into the main.py script:

   ```Card_Database_Creator.py``` : Using the freely available [MTGJSON](https://mtgjson.com/) website, this script creates a local database file of all mapped MTG cards, listing all available properties